nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210825 Day97
+Refactored a giant file into modular parts so it's easy to troubleshoot and add future endpoints and methods.
+Nothing too fancy, just organized design.

 ### 20210823 Day96
 Delete and Put methods turned out to use the exact same model in our project, so combined into one.
 Cleaned up the fixtures' responses too.